mocaOS/memegen/README.md

 **A Community Meme Creation Tool**

 A minimalist meme generator built for the Art DeCC0s community at the Museum of Crypto Art.
-Create memes from hundreds of templates, customize them with your own text, and share them with the community.
+Create memes a growing set of templates, customize them with your own text, and share them with the community.

 Visit: [https://memes.decc0s.com](https://memes.decc0s.com)
 Join the Community: [Art DeCC0s Discord](https://discord.com/invite/Rs7wxUTrWV)